MrKelpy/PyMChat/README.md

 # PyMChat
 A Simple and easy-to-use Python Library to read and interact with Minecraft's Chat in real time.
+Please refer to [PythMC](https://github.com/MrKelpy/PythMC) instead.
+It's a more complete, clean and intuitive library made by me, to replace MESL and PyMChat.

 ## Installation
 ```bash